Opteo/google-ads-api/docs/content/concepts/mutations/using_core_resources.md

 ## Mutations

-A "mutation" is a change to a google ads account, such as a new campaign or a adjusted bid.
+A "mutation" is a change to a google ads account, such as a new campaign or an adjusted bid.

 ### Making changes using core resources

 Most entities in the Google Ads API will have mutation methods for creating, updating, and deleting.
 We also support a top-level customer `mutateResources` method, that allows for performing mutations with different types atomically, as well as supporting the new concept of temporary resource ids.